gabo539/CS-405-Homework1/README.md

     const rotationMatrixY = createRotationMatrix_Y(0.785398163);    // Rotation by 45 degrees in y-axis
     const rotationMatrixZ = createRotationMatrix_Z(1.04719755);     // Rotation by 60 degrees in z-axis

-    const modelViewMatrix = multiplyMatrices(multiplyMatrices(multiplyMatrices(multiplyMatrices(translationMatrix, scaleMatrix), rotationMatrixX), rotationMatrixY), rotationMatrixZ);
+    //const modelViewMatrix = multiplyMatrices(multiplyMatrices(multiplyMatrices(multiplyMatrices(translationMatrix, scaleMatrix), rotationMatrixX), rotationMatrixY), rotationMatrixZ); // given order const modelViewMatrix = multiplyMatrices(multiplyMatrices(multiplyMatrices(multiplyMatrices(scaleMatrix,rotationMatrixX), rotationMatrixY), rotationMatrixZ), translationMatrix); //my order

     return modelViewMatrix;
 }
 ```

-At first i create the the transition matrix according to the metric given.
+At first i create the transition matrix according to the metric given.
 Later on I do the same with the scaling.
 I scale by the z-axis with the value 1, as this keeps the skaling neutral.
 Then I rotate seperately for around each axis.
 I saw that the input has to be in radian, so I looked up the values for the given degrees on the Internet.

-In the end I multiplied the matrices according to the given order, therefore I performed a right-sided multiplication of the scaleMatrix on the translations matrix and afterwards right-sided multiplications for each rotation matrix.
+In the end I multiplied the matrices according to a order different to the given one, therefore I performed a right-sided multiplication of each rotation matrix on the scale matrix and afterwards a I applied the translationMatrix.
+The reason for that is that I have found online sources ([Why Transformation Order Is Significant - Windows Forms .NET Framework | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/advanced/why-transformation-order-is-significant?view=netframeworkdesktop-4.8)[Why Transformation Order Is Significant - Windows Forms .NET Framework | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/advanced/why-transformation-order-is-significant?view=netframeworkdesktop-4.8)) which state that the order here matters, since rotations and scalations are connected to the origin.
+Therefore a translation should be performed last.
 In the End I return the result of the multiplication.
+But the outcommented matrix multiplication which follows the given order returns a pretty similiar result.

 The result is different from the result ChatGPT generated in Task 1.
 Since I checked my calculation in details, I assume that my calculation is right.
 ChatGPT may have explained me the task correctly, but it failed to perform the calculation itself.
 This is tipical behaviour for a LLM.